Zamiell/isaac-achievement-randomizer/docs/about.md

 #### Mega Mush + Lucky Pennies

 Lucky Pennies are automatically converted to normal pennies while the Mega Mush effect is active.

+### Other Miscellaneous Quality of Life Improvements

+- <!-- "ui_hearts.png" --> The heart UI sprites have been slightly modified so that it is easier to see an empty heart container on a black background.
+- <!-- SilenceMomDad --> The audio clips of mom and dad on the Ascent are silenced.
+- <!-- ForceFadedConsoleDisplay --> The "faded console display" feature is automatically enabled in the "options.ini" file, which allows you to visually see when an error in the game happens.
+Please report bugs to the developers in [the Discord server](https://discord.gg/GwhUeQjHTF).
+- <!-- PreventVictoryLapPopup --> Victory Laps and the "Rerun" feature on the main menu are banned for the same reason that R Key is.
+As a quality of life fix, the Victory Lap popup will no longer appear after defeating The Lamb.

 <br>